VirtualFlyBrain/VFB_reporting/reports.md

 ### Reports:

-  \# Note: Seem to have proliferated - can we  simplify?!!

 #### {source}\_comparison.tsv
   A general overview for each dataset listing the number of included neuron skeletons (skids) in the relevant CATMAID instance vs VFB KnowledgeBase (KB).
 For neurons in VFB, it lists which neurons are classified only under 'neuron' - i.e. which are candidates for deepening annotations.